Who doesn’t like a good deal?

 Our Pick: Shark Navigator Lift-Away NV352

-This upright vacuum doubles as a canister vacuum thanks to the Lift-Away feature that separates the floor tool from the canister of this machine allowing this to be used on areas like stairs, upholstery all the way up to the vents on the ceiling.
+This upright vacuum doubles as a canister vacuum thanks to the Lift-Away feature that separates the floor tool from the body.

-The versatility that this machine offers is a big reason why it has gotten great reviews on online shopping sites like Amazon.
-Even at its current price point (which is in the $170++ range) it still comes with a full 5 year warranty from Shark.
+Even at its current price point (which is in the $160++ range) it still comes with a full 5 year warranty.

 Usability wise, it will work well on both hardwood and carpet because it has a brush roll on/off feature.
 Cleaning carpeted stairs won’t be a problem as well because it has a mini motorized attachment.